 Innovation Challenge: End-Stage Renal Disease

-The application period for the Innovation Challenge
+The application period for the Innovation Challenge is now closed.

 In January 2012, the FDA announced the Innovation Challenge — a pilot program for innovative devices that address end-stage renal disease (ESRD).